OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 shim provided by the Platform Interface Manager (PIM) to translate between protocols.

-*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Accelerator Functional Unit Developer Guide: Intel Open FPGA Stack](../../../n6001/).*
+*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [AFU Development Guide: OFS for Intel® Agilex® PCIe Attach FPGAs](https://ofs.github.io/hw/n6001/dev_guides/afu_dev/ug_dev_afu_ofs_n6001/).*

-### **2.2 OFS Software Overview**
+### 2.2 OFS Software Overview

 The responsibility of the OFS kernel drivers is to act as the lowest software layer in the FPGA software stack, providing a minimalist driver implementation between the